-In June 2015, our board of directors adopted, and our stockholders have approved, the 2015 ESPP, to become effective upon the closing of this offering.
+We expect our board of directors to adopt and our stockholders to approve the 2015 ESPP, to become effective upon the closing of this offering.
 The 2015 ESPP will be administered by our board of directors or by a committee appointed by our board of directors.
-The 2015 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of 182,352 shares of our common stock.
-The number of shares of our common stock reserved for issuance under the 2015 ESPP will automatically increase on the first day of each fiscal year, commencing on January 1, 2016 and ending on December 31, 2026, in an amount equal to the least of (i) 364,705 shares of our common stock, (ii) 1% of the total number of shares of our common stock outstanding on the first day of the applicable year, and (iii) an amount determined by our board of directors.
+The 2015 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of 2,343,236 shares of our common stock.
+The number of shares of our common stock reserved for issuance under the 2015 ESPP will automatically increase on the first day of each fiscal year, commencing on January 1, 2016 and ending on December 31, 2026, in an amount equal to the least of (i) 4,686,472 shares of our common stock, (ii) 1% of the total number of shares of our common stock outstanding on the first day of the applicable year, and (iii) an amount determined by our board of directors.